avinashgaur1998/Intern_documentation/README.md

  ![Server](https://github.com/avianshgaur/Intern_documentation/blob/master/png_nRF24/Server.png)

 **Notes**
-* Important: Input voltage is of 1.9V~3.6V, do not exceed this voltage, otherwise it will fry your module.
+* Important: Input voltage is of 1.9V~3.6V, do not exceed this voltage.
+Otherwise, it will fry your module.
-* When testing without antenna,the tranceiver module was transmitting upto range of 50-60 metres in the line of sight.
+* When testing without antenna, the transceiver module was transmitting up to the range of 50-60 meters in the line of sight.
 * Range can be increased with adding an antenna to both the modules.

 ## To interface the MQ-7 SENSOR to Arduino